shailajanimmagari7/ai-assignments/README.md

 ### Core Features:

 - 📝 Create, update, and delete todos
-- ✅ Mark tasks as complete or incomplete
+- ✅ Mark tasks as complete
-- 📅 View todos by date or status
+- 📅 View todos by month-wise

 ## 🛠️ Technologies Used